Vme Kids

 Vme Kids is a Spanish-language children's television channel operated by V-me Media, catering to the needs of preschool-aged Hispanic and Latino Americans.
 The channel launched exclusively through AT&T U-verse cable systems on September 1, 2010, and has expanded its carriage since then.

 History

 Seeing a lack of preschool entertainment options for Hispanic children in the United States, V-me Media decided to launch the first 24-hour Spanish-language children's channel in the nation.
-Utilizing content and experienced gained through its daily kids block on V-me, the channel launched on AT&T U-verse on September 1, 2010.
+Utilizing content and experience gained through its daily kids block on V-me, the channel launched on AT&T U-verse on September 1, 2010.